vkarki/RandomStuff/README.md

-# AzPowerShell
+# RandomStuff
-Random AZ PowerShell stuff...
+Random stuff... the name says it all.